robert2398/aichat-pronily/README.md

 ---

+## Issues
+- check subscription feature; checkout session is not redirecting to payment page
+-

 ## 🛠 Notes
 - Ensure `pm2` is installed on the EC2 instance.
 - Make sure your `.pem` file path is correct before running `scp`.